-Lately I've had to put my dolls to the side because of other projects ,one of which I'm doing as a commission.
-Three years ago I moved to Oregon and it was three weeks before Christmas.
-We had to come up with an idea for family gifts in a hurry.
-Being low on money but having some time I decided to make coasters using tile.
-I had seen a set of four tiles selling for forty dollars in a local boutique and thought I could do the same much cheaper.
-I did some research online and only found expensive kits to make photo tiles.Having majored in photography and worked at an art store I remembered a transfer image process using acetone on a xerox copy and transferring it to paper so I decided to experiment with it on tile.
+Three years ago I moved to Oregon, just weeks before Christmas.
+Mark and I had to come up with an idea for family gifts in a hurry with a limited budget.
+I had seen a set of four decorative coaster tiles selling for forty dollars in a local boutique and thought I could do the same,but much cheaper.
+I did some research online and only found expensive kits to make photo tiles.
+Having majored in art/photography, I recalled an alternative image transfer process using acetone and a xerox color copy and transferring it onto paper so I decided to experiment with it on tile.

 Here's what you'll need to begin :

 * a Bone folder (that thing in between the brush and polish remover).
-If you don't have one the back of a spoon, the blunt edge of a butter knife or anything like that works just fine.( A bone folder is great if you ever make your own cards and need to create a crease down the middle without the paper getting seriously creased especially if the paper is thick.
-It has many uses..worth getting..Michaels has it)
+If you don't have one the back of a spoon, the blunt edge of a butter knife or anything like that works just fine.
+A bone folder is great if you ever make your own cards and need to create a fold down the middle without the paper getting creased.
+It has many uses and is worth buying.
+Michael's and most craft store carry them.
+You will be using the blunt end of the bone folder for this project.

-* a foam brush (get 2 or three if you're doing alot).
+* a foam brush (get 2 or three if you're doing a lot).

-**10/2011~ Ink must be toner ink (ink jet or laser printer ink will not work)
+**10/2011~ Ink must be toner ink (ink jet or laser printer ink will not work).

 *** Someone asked if you use regular or photo paper and all I can say is if you go to Kinkos use their color copier and use the paper they have in there.
 I never specify a paper but I think its their photo paper that is light like regular paper but smoother.